3 CE's for Psychologists Nationwide, 3 CE's for Social Workers in NY, DC and VA.

 Presented by: Ryan DeLapp, Ph.D.

-Dr. DeLapp is an assistant professor at Albert Einstein College of Medicine, attending psychologist and director of the Racial, Ethnic, And Cultural Healing (REACH) program at Montefiore’s Child/Adolescent Psychiatric Outpatient Division, and a staff psychologist at Einstein’s Student Mental Health Center.
+Dr. DeLapp is a clinical psychologist at The Ross Center where he treats anxiety, depression, and cultural stress in children, adolescents, and young adults.
+He was formerly an assistant professor at Albert Einstein College of Medicine, and he directed the Racial, Ethnic, And Cultural Healing (REACH) program at Montefiore’s Child/Adolescent Psychiatric Outpatient Division.
 He has several publications and presentations discussing considerations for assessing and treating racial stress in diverse populations.

 CE and CME Information: